What are property taxes?

 Ways to pay property taxes

-Some homeowners put money toward their property taxes every month via their mortgage payment.
-Although the extra money is tacked onto the mortgage payment, which is usually set up by the lender when you buy your house, it’s a separate bill.
-The lender then puts the tax money into an escrow account until it’s time to pay the taxes.
+Are property taxes included in a mortgage?
+Many homeowners put money toward their property taxes every month via their mortgage payment.
+Although the extra money is tacked onto the mortgage payment — usually arranged by your mortgage lender when you buy your house — it’s a separate bill.
+Your lender or servicer puts the tax money into an escrow account until it’s time to pay.

-If you’re a homeowner and aren’t sure if you’ve been paying property taxes to your lender, ask your lender and get the information in writing.
-If your property taxes are in escrow, your lender should send you a form 1098 each year.
+If you’re a homeowner and aren’t sure if property taxes are part of your mortgage payments, ask your lender or servicer, and get the information in writing.
+If your property taxes are in escrow, your lender should send you a Form 1098 each year.

 If you don’t have an escrow account set up with your lender, most counties will take your property tax payment via mail, phone or online.
 Check with your local tax collector to find out how and where you can make your payment.